csridlen/Python-Project-1/README.md

 2. Ideas for actual dataset:
   1. Completion duration
   2. Which months/times of year have more potholes?
-3. Ideas for working with other
+3. Ideas for working with other datasets
+  1. Income areas with most potholes
+  2. Income areas that get their potholes fixed the fastest
-4. Get city of chicago zipcodes shapefile cityofchicago.org boundaries - zipcodes
+5. Get city of chicago zipcodes shapefile cityofchicago.org boundaries - zipcodes
-  1. Download **shapefile
+  1. Download **shapefile**
   2. plotting shapefiles: https://gis.stackexchange.com/questions/131716/plot-shapefile-with-matplotlib

+## Delegation
+1. Alice will do work with `shapely` -- finding zipcodes
+2. Once we have zipcodes we can merge more datasets